Eoljjang/Eoljjang/README.md

 ---

 ### 📑 My Projects:
-<span><a href="https://htmlpreview.github.io/?https://github.com/Eoljjang/projects/blob/main/adminDashboard/index.html">Click this link </a>to see a website that showcases of all my projects.
+<span><a href="https://htmlpreview.github.io/?https://github.com/Eoljjang/projects/blob/main/adminDashboard/index.html" target="_blank">Click this link </a>to see a website that showcases of all my projects.
 The projects shown there are equivalent to the ones in the "projects" repository below! 😄</span>